Skip to content ↓

 Admissions to Newborough School are the responsibility of the Local Authority.
 To find more information about how to apply, click here

-Where applications for admission exceed the number of places available the following criteria will be applied in the order set out below, to decide which children to admit:
+Where applications for admission exceed the number of places available, the following criteria will be applied in the order set out below, to decide which children to admit:

 The local authority will admit children with an education health and care plan which names a school.
 This will be in addition to any specific arrangements to specialist provision.
 The order of priority for all other children is as follows: